cupcake-recipes.com

 Preparation Steps

-• Place chicken breasts in the bottom of a slow cooker.
+• Place the chicken breasts in the slow cooker and season generously with salt and pepper.

 Notes